Richard Carson Steuart's

-While still attending Public- (Grammar) School in Regina, young Richard began to study additional instruments including the Piano, the Clarinet, the Oboe and the Saxophone as well attending classes in Music Theory (including History, Harmony, Form and Counterpoint) at the Regina City Conservatory of Music (then closely associated with the University of Saskatchewan and the Regina Symphony).
+While still attending Public- (Grammar) School in Regina, young Richard began to study teh cornet aswell as additional instruments including the Piano, the Clarinet, the Oboe and the Saxophone.
+He attended classes in Music Theory (including History, Harmony, Form and Counterpoint) both Privately and at the Regina City Conservatory of Music (then closely associated with the University of Saskatchewan and the Regina Symphony Orchestra).

-Richard held each of these early pedgocial positions through to 1976 when he left Canada to further his own advanced musical studies, having recieved a full four year Under-Graduate Study-Scholarship at North America's top musical institute: the Curtis Institute of Music in Philadelphia, Pennsylvania, U. S. A..
+Richard held each of these early pedgocial positions through to 1976 whereafter he left Canada to further his own (advanced) musical studies, having recieved a full four year Under-Graduate Study-Scholarship at North America's elite musical institute: the Curtis Institute of Music in Philadelphia, Pennsylvania, U. S. A..

-Up to his depature to the U.S.A. he had already performed hundreds of Solo-Trumpet and Cornet engagements, Radio recordings in a variety of musical idioms from Baroque to Big Band and even Rock Band and was an active member in several community service-club Concert Bands in Regina.
-He had been the Solo-Cornetist of the Regina City Police Boys Band (starting at age 11), the Royal Canadian Legion Band, as well as being (in his words) "a proud Soloist- member" of the Regina Salvation Army Brass- Band.
+Up to his depature to the U.S.A. he had already performed hundreds of Solo-Trumpet and Cornet engagements, Radio recordings in a variety of musical idioms from Baroque Ensmble to Big Band and even with Rock-Fusion Bands and was an active member in several community service-club Concert Bands in Regina.
+He had been the Solo-Cornetist of the Regina City Police Boys Band (starting at age 11), the Royal Canadian Legion Band, as well as being (in his words) "a proud Soloist- member" of the Regina Salvation Army Brass-Band.

-Richard was as well, the Solo-Trumpeter and Assistant-Conductor of the Regina Inter-Collegiate Symphony Orchestra, and toured as featured Soloist (i.e. performing the Josef Haydn Concerto in Eb and the Solo parts in Handel's "Messiah") to London, England in 1970.
+Richard was as well, the Solo-Trumpeter and Assistant-Conductor of the Regina Inter-Collegiate Symphony Orchestra and toured as featured Soloist (i.e. performing Josef Haydn's Concerto in Eb and the Solo parts in Handel's "Messiah" in the West-Minster Abbey) to London, England in 1970.

-He was the Solo-Cornetist of both the Saskatchewan Youth Concert Band and Youth Symphony Orchestra and toured throughout Canada and the U.S.A. from 1968 to 1974 with both of these regional ensembles.
+He had aswell been the Solo-Cornetist of both the Saskatchewan Youth Concert Band and Youth Symphony Orchestra and had toured throughout Canada and the U.S.A. from 1968 to 1974 with both of these exceptional Provincial ensembles.

-Still attending High-School (from 1969 to 1974), Richard Steuart was Co-founder and the First -trumpeter of the University of Regina Brass Quinet, the Solo-trumpet of both the University of Regina Symphonic Wind Ensemble (under Dr. John Steinecker) and the University Jazz-Big-Band (lead by Randy Hermann) and was the youngest member of the Regina Symphony Orchestra (beginning in 1970 as 3rd trumpeter), advancing to the Solo-Trumpet position of that "semi-Professional" orchestra in 1972 (under Boris Brott), and holding that position through to his departure to the U.S.A. in 1976.
+Still attending High-School (from 1969 to 1974), Richard Steuart was Co-founder, together with Dr. Carey of the University of Regina Brass Quinet, the First - Chair and Solo-trumpet of both the University of Regina Symphonic Wind Ensemble (under Dr. John Steinecker) and the University Jazz-Big-Band (then lead by Randy Hermann) and was the youngest member of the Regina Symphony Orchestra (beginning in 1970 as 3rd trumpeter), advancing to the Solo-Trumpet position of that "semi-Professional" orchestra in 1972 (under Boris Brott), holding that position through to his departure to the U.S.A. the Fall of 1976.

-While still in Canada, Richard Carson Steuart won his first National Competition at age 11, performing among other works, the Classical Concerto of Johann Nepomuck Hummel.
+While still in Canada, Steuart won his first National Competition at age 11, performing among other works, the Classical Concerto of Johann Nepomuck Hummel.

-In 1970, at the unheard of age of 14 years and while still attending high school, he began to teach at the Music College/University level having received his first teaching assistantship to the American Hornist and Concert Pianist, Dr. Mel Carey of Berklee CA, Head of the Brass Department at the University of Saskatchewan, Regina Campus.
+In 1970, at the unheard of age of 14 years and while still attending high school, he began to teach at a Music College/University level having received his first official Teaching Assistantship to the American Hornist and Concert Pianist, Dr. Mel Carey of Berklee CA, USA.
+Carey was then Head of the Brass Department at the University of Saskatchewan, Regina Campus.
 That same year, Richard Steuart performed the Haydn Trumpet Concerto and Handel’s “The Messiah” in the Westminster Abbey in London, England with the Inter-Collegiate Symphony Orchestra as both Soloist, and as Assistant Conductor to the Main Conductor of that student orcehstra and Concertmaster of the Regina Symphony, Mr. Lloyd Blackamnn.

 In 1971, then age 15, he accepted the position of Solo Trumpet with the Regina Symphony Orchestra, a position he held for five years.